Privacy Policy

 If you choose to link your phone number for SMS note capture, I collect your phone number.
 It is stored in encrypted and hashed form — never as plain text — to route incoming messages to your account.
 When you send a text message, the message body and metadata (such as message ID and timestamp) are temporarily logged for deduplication, rate limiting, and operational reliability.
 Your consent to receive SMS confirmation messages and the timestamp of that consent are also recorded.

-Like most online services, Magpie's infrastructure providers may collect limited technical data (such as IP address, timestamps, and request metadata) to operate, secure, and maintain the service.
+Magpie's infrastructure providers may collect limited technical data (such as IP address, device type, app version, timestamps, and request metadata) to operate, secure, and maintain the Service.

 How I Use Information

-I use information only to: Provide and operate Magpie (authentication and syncing with GitHub).
+I use information only to: Provide and operate Magpie (authentication, content storage, and syncing).
+Process your content with AI to generate titles, tags, summaries, embeddings, and folder suggestions.
+Transcribe voice recordings into text.
 Process and save notes you send via SMS.
 Send SMS confirmation replies when you use the SMS feature.
-Maintain reliability and security.
+Provide semantic search across your content.
+Maintain reliability, diagnose errors, and improve the Service.
 Prevent abuse through rate limiting and deduplication.
 Communicate essential service updates.
+Process payments and manage subscriptions.

-Magpie does not use your content for advertising, profiling, or model training.
+Magpie does not use your content for advertising, profiling, or AI model training.

 How I Share Information